Tokyo Sonata: Plot

+This happens to be the same mall where Ryūhei now works as a janitor.
+While Megumi is being kidnapped, Ryūhei is cleaning the bathrooms.
+He finds a fat envelope full of cash next to a toilet and quietly pockets it.
+Exiting the bathroom, he accidentally runs into Megumi.
+Distressed and mortified, Ryūhei flees, and Megumi returns to her captor who wonders aloud why she did not escape.
+She said they had a deal and the two decide to continue their travels with no particular destination.

-That night, Kenji, Megumi and Ryūhei, and all have experiences away from home in which they confront the full extent of their existential disquiet: Kenji, who assisted in a friend's unsuccessful attempt to run away from his abusive father, tries to leave town but is caught.
-Unwilling to answer the questions of the police, Kenji is kept in an adult group cell overnight but is released the following day when the charges are dismissed.
-Megami continues her journey with the burglar until they spend the night in a wood shed by the beach.
-Megumi resigns to the robber's sexual advances, although he is ultimately unable to go through with the act, and she attempts to console him; however, when she spots a light on the horizon over the sea, the burglar despairs because he cannot see it.
-The next morning, the robber has driven the stolen car into the ocean, and Megumi returns home.
-Meanwhile, Ryūhei, fleeing from work after finding an envelope stuffed with cash behind one a toilet at work, is victim to a hit and run and left for dead, only to wake up the next day surprisingly healthy and abandon the cash in a lost and found box.
+That night, Kenji, Megumi and Ryūhei all have experiences away from home in which they confront the full extent of their existential disquiet: Kenji, who assisted in a friend's unsuccessful attempt to run away from his abusive father, tries to stowaway on a bus, but is caught.
+Unwilling to answer the policeman’s questions, Kenji is kept in an adult group cell overnight but is released the following day when the charges are dismissed.
+Megumi continues her journey with the burglar until they spend the night in a wood shed by the beach.
+Megumi resigns herself to the man’s sexual advances, but he is ultimately unable to go through with the act.
+She attempts to console him; however, when she spots a light on the horizon over the sea, the burglar despairs because he cannot see it.
+The next morning, the man has driven the stolen car into the ocean, and Megumi returns home.
+Meanwhile, Ryūhei, exhausted from fleeing from his wife, is victim to a hit and run and left for dead.
+He wakes up the next day with surprisingly only minor scrapes, and he drops the cash off in a nearby lost and found box.

-Kenji, Megumi and Ryūhei all return to the family house, where they share an uneventful meal without mentioning their journeys or questioning the others.
-Four months later, the three have seemingly accepted recent changes in their lives, with Ryūhei continuing his job as janitor; despite Japan recalling all Japanese soldiers part of the U.S. military, Takashi decided to remain in the middle east where he was stationed to continue his personal journey.
-The final scene depicts Kenji playing Claude Debussy's "Clair de Lune" flawlessly at an audition; moved to tears by his performance, his parents accompany him out as the mesmerized crowd watches them.
+Kenji, Megumi and Ryūhei all return to the family house, where they share an uneventful meal without mentioning their journeys or questioning the others, despite the house being in total disarray from the burglary.
+Four months later, the family has seemingly accepted the changes in their lives, with Ryūhei working hard as a mall janitor, and Takashi deciding to remain in the Middle East to continue his personal journey, even though Japan has recalled their citizens enrolled in the U.S. military.
+The final scene depicts Kenji playing Claude Debussy's "Clair de Lune" flawlessly at an audition.
+Moved to tears by his performance, his parents accompany him as the mesmerized crowd watches them leave.